RaVoTTi/Second-Brain/BooksV1/Books/Jacques the Fatalist.md

-Certainly!
 "Jacques the Fatalist" is a novel by Denis Diderot, written in the late 18th century.
 It's an unconventional work that delves into philosophical ideas and themes, most notably fatalism.

 ### Main Plot and Characters